uChusta/St10346195_WEDEE5020_Part1/README.md

-I was tasked with creating a website for a company. the company wanted to boost sales and reach a wider audience by Increasing the Organisations online Presence.
+I was tasked with creating a website for a company using HTML only, this is to provide structure for the website. the company wanted to boost sales and reach a wider audience by Increasing the Organisations online Presence.

 References: